Under Microsoft Windows, this window will appear if Substance Painter detects that the current TDR value is below a specific limit (10 seconds).

 4 - Add or Edit the TdrDelay value

 If the TdrDelay value doesn't exist yet, right-click in the right pane and choose New > DWORD (32bit) Value.
 Name it "TdrDelay".
-The case if important, be sure to follow it (and check that there are no other characters such as spaces).
+The case is important, be sure to follow it (and check that there are no other characters such as trailing space).

 In the right pane , double click on the value TdrDelay.
 Change the Base setting to Decimal .
 Set the value to something else than the default 2 (we recommend 60).

 This value indicates in seconds how long the operating system will wait before considering that the GPU is unresponsive during a computation.

 5 - Add or Edit the TdrDdiDelay value